If you build it, they will come.

 In 2012, with more and more people getting involved on the acting as well as the production side, we expanded our regular season to three mainstage shows plus An Evening of Horror & Suspense.
 We also performed our first musical (John Poole’s Oedipus!
 The Musical).

 In 2014, Laura MacGregor launched a series of monthly staged readings with Mela Woods’ production of Lynn Nottage’s Fabulation, or the Re-Education of Undine.
 Staged readings are done without memorization and with minimal sets and costumes; the performance lasts an hour and there is a discussion with refreshments afterward.
-Staged readings are usually held on the first Friday of the month (on Zoom or YouTube currently while COVID keeps us apart).
+Staged readings are usually held on the first Friday of the month (for a while on Zoom or YouTube while COVID was keeping us apart).
 If you are interested in doing a staged reading (as a director or as an actor), please email us at firstname.lastname@example.org.

 Our greatest resource has always been the people in the Hyde Park area.
 The HPCP reflects the diversity and eccentricity of its home.
 We have always been committed to inclusive casting, and to making our audition process friendly and fun.
 Every show brings new people, new talent, and new energy into the group.